 The biggest thing missing from the holidays in a work-from-home world is the connection between coworkers.
 The holiday office party is often a great excuse to connect with friends on other teams.
 This year, try randomly connecting your employees across the organization and encourage them to send each other a small gift or note to rekindle those relationships.

 If your business utilizes video conferencing software, like Microsoft Teams, creating digital gatherings is simple and efficient.
 Set aside a week where you place many different meetings on the calendar to encourage your employees to socialize with each other.
 You can center these around a time of day or a theme to differentiate each option.

 This time of the year tends to have a medley of indulgent treats.
 If your organization is looking for a physical embodiment of your appreciation, a simple treat box is a fun and festive option.
 Consider working with local organizations to customize the gift and make it that much more meaningful.

 COVID-19 brought a different kind of appreciation for happy hours.
 If your employees are among those who have found themselves enjoying happy hour more regularly from home, this could be a great option to encourage gathering.
 Providing a budget for your employees to purchase drinks for attending or sending out a drink kit is a great way to show a little extra spirit.

-The physical office party is no longer possible, but scheduling a company-wide afternoon off and creating a digital event is a good alternative.
+If employees work too far apart to meet in person, scheduling a company-wide afternoon off and creating a digital event is a good alternative.
 Instead of just having a big Teams or Zoom call, create different themes, and offer breakout rooms to provide new spaces for connection.
 A digital holiday party also gives your employees a mental break from work to enjoy socializing.

 At Avtex, we know the power of exceptional experiences.
 People remember how you made them feel, and your community will thrive if you take the time to send a clear message.
-Make it clear that you see all the work they put in in 2020 and celebrate them by making this time as special as you can from a distance.
+Make it clear that you see all the work they put in in 2021 and celebrate them by making this time as special as you can from a distance.